Zlatkovsky/BuildingOfficeAddins/.github/issue_template.md

 > *You can compare the "This version was published on [date]" of your copy of the book (2nd page in the PDF), versus the "Last updated on [date]" at <https://leanpub.com/buildingofficeaddins/> (right beneath the cover image)*

 **#2**:  Please describe the issue, including *where in the book you've seen the issue*.
-Page numbers and section numbers change all the time, so a screenshot or a description of the text before/after is best.
+Page numbers and section numbers change all the time, so a screenshot or a description of the text before/after is best.  *(Tip: if you use the Snipping tool in Windows, you can capture just the portion of the screen that you'd like, and and then simply paste using Ctrl+V into GitHub -- no need to save the file or do any intermediary steps).*

 **#3**: Tag your issue with one of the following labels: